 - The readiness light will not illuminate immediately after ignition is turned on. - A series of five beeps will be heard.
 The tone pattern will repeat periodically until the problem and/or light are repaired.

-If any of these things happen, even intermittently, have the SRS serviced at an authorized dealer immediately.
+If any of these things happen, even intermittently, contact your authorized dealer as soon as possible.
 Unless serviced, the system may not function properly in the event of a collision.